This page may contain affiliate links. If you click and buy, we might get a small commission at no cost to you.

 1. Pea gravel

-This on is always easy to do.
+This one is always easy to do.
 Simply buy a few bags of pea gravel at your local home improvement store, choose some borders, and grab a shovel.
 I did exactly that around a bird feeding station last spring.
 It was pretty easy to do and turned out looking halfway decent, considering how long it took and how much it cost.

 2. Mulch